PowerCommands/PowerCommands2022/Docs/Configuration.md

 Environment variables that the application needs to be aware about.

 ## Log
-Details about the loggning.
+Details about the logging.

 ## Metadata
 Description about your PowerCommand project.

 ## Repository
-URL to this repsository, used internally to create new VS solutions and Commands using PowerCommands applikation.
+URL to this repository, used internally to create new VS solutions and Commands using PowerCommands application.

 ## Secret
-Name of secrets that the application needs to be aware about, each secret has an corrensponding environment value that is encrypted.
+Name of secrets that the application needs to be aware about, each secret has an corresponding environment value that is encrypted.

 ## ShowDiagnosticInformation
 Enable or disable the display of diagnostic output.